bridgar/Castle-Covert-Channel/README.md

 -----------------------------------------------------------------

 !!WARNING!!
-Castle currently only works with monitors of at least horizontal resolution 1600.
+This release of Castle currently only works with monitors of at least horizontal resolution 1600.

 1. Install 0ad, found at http://play0ad.com/download/